 Instead, the case will go before a panel of “experts” who will determine whether or not abuse or neglect took place.
 In addition, the panel will also decide what penalty, if any, the nursing home should pay.

 At first glance, these agreements probably don’t sound like a terrible idea, but the way the details work out makes it clear how slanted they are towards the nursing home.
 Most people who enter a nursing home do so under extreme stress.
 Often, they’ve been released from a hospital after an injury or serious illness and have few, if any, options.
 Other residents may simply have no understanding of how common and serious nursing home neglect is.

 In other states like West Virginia, these types of agreements have been invalidated.
 It’s unfortunate for the nursing home residents of Virginia that a jury has seen fit to allow their use.

-If you have a loved one who has been injured in an Illinois nursing home, contact the Law Offices of Barry G. Doyle for a free and confidential evaluation of your case.
+If you have a loved one who has been injured in an Illinois nursing home, contact our law firm for a free and confidential evaluation of your case.
 At my law offices we never charge a fee unless we earn a recovery for you.